Local electric worker union celebrates 125th anniversary

-A local union celebrated their 125th anniversary at the Zem Zem Shrine Club.
+A local union celebrated its 125th anniversary at the Zem Zem Shrine Club.

 The business manager said Local Union 56 is a non-profit that generates funds that support the region in several ways.

-“We generate funds for giving back to the community and through cancer research through participation with different school sports teams we sponsor those.
-So, we give back to the community because the community gives us employment to earn a decent living,” said Jim Nuber, business manager, IBEW Local 56.
+“We generate funds for giving back to the community, through cancer research and through participation with different school sports teams we sponsor.
+We give back to the community because the community gives us employment to earn a decent living,” said Jim Nuber, business manager, IBEW Local 56.

-Nuber said the local group has been around almost as long as the international group which has been around 1895.
+Nuber added the local group has been around almost as long as the international group which has been around 1895.